René Rast: Career

 Rast driving for Veltins MRS Racing in the 2009 Porsche Supercup at the Hungaroring.

 After competing in karting and Formula BMW, Rast won the 2005 ADAC Volkswagen Polo Cup and was runner-up at the 2006 Seat León Supercopa Germany.

-In 2007, he switched to sports car racing, where he won Porsche Carrera Cup Germany in 2008 and 2012, and Porsche Supercup and claimed three championships from 2010 to 2012.
+In 2007, Rast switched to sports car racing, where he won Porsche Carrera Cup Germany in 2008 and 2012, and Porsche Supercup and claimed three championships from 2010 to 2012.
 Rast also competed at the ADAC GT Masters from 2010 to 2014, winning the title in his last year.

-He ran the 2011 12 Hours of Sebring with a Paul Miller Racing Porsche 911 GT3 RSR.
+Rast ran the 2011 12 Hours of Sebring with a Paul Miller Racing Porsche 911 GT3 RSR.
 Rast won the 2012 24 Hours of Daytona GT class, driving a Magnus Racing Porsche 911 GT3 Cup with co-drivers Andy Lally, Richard Lietz and team owner John Potter.

 Rast won the 2012 and 2014 24 Hours of Spa with a factory-supported Audi R8 LMS with teams Phoenix and WRT respectively.

-In the 2013 FIA GT Series, he claimed a win and five podiums with an WRT Audi R8.
+In the 2013 FIA GT Series, Rast claimed a win and five podiums with an WRT Audi R8.
 In the 2014 Blancpain Sprint Series, he claimed a win and three podiums.
-In 2016, he got three podiums with.
+In 2016, he got three podiums.

 Rast debuted at the 2014 24 Hours of Le Mans with a Sébastien Loeb Racing Oreca-Nissan, finishing fourth in the LMP2 class.
 In 2015, he competed at two rounds of the FIA World Endurance Championship with a factory Audi R18 e-tron quattro, finishing fourth overall at the 6 Hours of Spa and seventh at the 24 Hours of Le Mans.
 In 2016, he raced full-time for G-Drive with an Oreca-Nissan LMP2, claiming a win at Bahrain and a second place at the 24 Hours of Le Mans and two third-place finishes at Silverstone and Austin.

 Rast competed in two rounds of the 2016 Deutsche Tourenwagen Masters with an Audi RS5, finishing sixth at Hockenheim II race 1.

 Rast won his second DTM title in 2019.

-He won the 2017 DTM title in his first full year driving an Audi RS5 for Team Rosberg.
+Rast won the 2017 DTM title in his first full year driving an Audi RS5 for Team Rosberg.
 After taking a record-breaking six consecutive race victories the following year, he missed out on a repeat title by only four points.
 Rast won the 2019 DTM Championship and scored his third series title the following season.